Removing a node

 Use nodetool netstats to monitor the progress.

-- If using vnodes, remove the node using the nodetool removenode command.
+- If the cluster uses vnodes, remove the node using the nodetool removenode command.